-Heavy Rain Leads To Flooding, Washed Out Roads In SE Carlton County
+Heavy Rain Leads To Flooding, Washed Out Roads In Carlton County

 MINNEAPOLIS (WCCO) – Authorities in northern Minnesota are advising drivers to be careful as a number of roads were closed or damaged over the weekend due to heavy rain and flooding.

-In a new release Sunday morning, the Carlton County Sheriff’s Office said the following roads in the county’s southeastern corner were flooded or washed out:
+In a news release Sunday morning, the Carlton County Sheriff’s Office said the following roads in the county’s southeastern corner were flooded or washed out:

 – Highway 23 by the Nemadji River